wp-plugins/thecartpress/readme.txt

 = Full Catalog Browsing Offering =

-* Design and look of your store whith native WordPress ability to manage themes and templates.
 * Filter by: Category, Supplier, Product Tag, Author, Date, Reviews and Searches
 * Main navigation Widgets: Product categories, Product tags, Product reviews, Product suppliers,  Product lists, Last visited, Related items (post and products),  Custom Post Type Lists
-* Product listing in configurable grid or list format Extending easily your theme with our loop-products.php and function.php files.
+* Product listing in configurable grid or list format Extending easily your theme with our loop-products-grid.php and function.php files.
 You can use it in your main products loop and also in the Widgets to list products.
 You can have as many loop templates as you need, the widgets let you choose the template loop
 * Product Reviews
 * Recently viewed products
 * Cross-sells and Related Items in many ways
+* Design and look of your store whith native WordPress ability to manage themes and templates.
+* TheCartPress as a catalogue: without shopping cart
-* Use WordPress plugins to make private sales: "members only", etc
+* Use WordPress plugins to make private sales: “members only”, etc

 = Catalog Management Offering =

 * New WordPress user role: Merchant
+* Shortcode Generator, insert configurable loops using your template loops when writing in the editor.
+See some shortcode examples in TheCartPerss Basic Demo.
 * Simple and Grouped Products
 * Simple products with two options levels.
 Coming soon
 * Downloadable/Digital Products